Orphaned gorillas strike a pose in park ranger's selfie

 A park ranger's selfie with two orphaned gorillas is going viral.

-Ranger Mathieu Shamavu was working at Virunga National Park in the Democratic Republic of the Congo, when two gorillas decided to strike a pose.
+Ranger Mathieu Shamavu was working at Virunga National Park in the Democratic Republic of the Congo when the two gorillas decided to strike a pose.

 While the selfie shows the lighter side of being a ranger, it can be a dangerous job.
 Last year, gunmen killed five Virunga National Park rangers, who often risk their lives to protect wildlife and the gorillas.